lapatinn/kirjainlaatikko/README.md

 04.04:

 Added genres, directors and year of release (can also be edited).
 Separate table in database.
 Cleared and repopulated databse.
 Added Users page, where the reviews of a certain user can be accessed along with review count.
 Made everything look a little less shit by rearranging some template elements and introducing some if/else statements where information may not always be available.

+05.04:

+Added ability to leave comments on reviews.
+Users can also delete their own comments.
+Comments will show up as a list under a review.
+Cleaned up the front page and made minor rearrangements.
+Removed old unused functions (numbers, form/result) from app.py and corresponding templates.